brasky/FITS-CTFs/roles/challenge10/readme.md

 ## Overview

-Challenge is to ssh onto a box and find the right port to curl for the flag using netstat
+Challenge is to ssh onto a box and find the right port to curl for the flag using netstat.
+The port is determined randomly each time the challenge is reset.

 SSH is running on port 6010 in an ubuntu 18.04 docker container